tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ##  Closure Alerts

 The client and the server must share knowledge that the connection is ending in order to avoid a truncation attack.
-Failure to properly close a connection does not prohibit a session from being resumed.

 close_notify
 : This alert notifies the recipient that the sender will not send